Virtual-Coffee/VC-Community-Docs/lightning-talks/templates/speaker-email.md

 - Slides (if applicable, as a back-up)
 - Talk length

 Since this is a lightning talk session, we're not going to be taking questions.
 However, we're encouraging participants to ask questions by tagging you in the #event-chat channel.
-We encourage you to answer the questions as you're available or to consider submitting a [brownbag idea](https://virtualcoffee.io/brownbag-idea/) and letting the participants know that you're planning on developing your topic.
+We encourage you to answer the questions as you're available or to consider submitting a [lunch & learn idea](https://virtualcoffee.io/lunch-and-learn-idea/) and letting the participants know that you're planning on developing your topic.

 The talks will be on {day} between {time} EST. Please let us know if there are times after that that you prefer.
 We will do our best to accommodate everyone.